Hypothesize-Tech/costkatana-backend/knowledge-base/README.md

 # AI Cost Optimizer Knowledge Base

 ## Overview
-This knowledge base provides comprehensive information about all features and capabilities of the AI Cost Optimizer platform.
+This knowledge base provides comprehensive information about all features and capabilities of the Costkatana.
 It serves as a reference for AI agents in the multiagent chat system to understand system architecture, provide accurate assistance, and make informed recommendations.

 ## Knowledge Base Structure